Quark-diquark potential and diquark mass from Lattice QCD: Conclusions

-Extrapolation to the physical point is required to draw out LQCD result which can be compared to the experimental results.
 Moreover, it is presumed that pseudo-scalar, vector and axial-vector diquarks may play crucial roles in a general context of hadron physics.
 Straightforward extension of our method to the above mentioned diquarks seems to be an interesting step to pursue.